 We decided that a fair test would be to see how much the BioLite would charge our iPhone in 30 minutes and were pleasantly surprised with the result.
 When we plugged it in, the phone had 23% battery, by the time it had finished, the battery sat at 37% charge.
 So for half an hours charging we got approximately 14% extra battery life.

 This is a real string to the BioLite’s bow, giving it an advantage over solar chargers that naturally depend heavily on sunlight, something we saw sadly too little of in the UK last summer.
 Granted the CampStove isn’t going to give you the same charging ability as plugging into the mains, however it is certainly much better than running out of juice midway through a multi-day trek.

-UPDATE: For more useful information on the performance of the Biolite Stove, please view this video.
+UPDATE: For more information on the performance of the Biolite Stove, please view below.